 Someone with dementia may not be able to engage in the mental juggling needed to maintain a conversation with multiple threads.
 It’s best to keep it concise and simple.

 Ask open-ended, observational questions, instead of quizzing or asking too much at once.
 If you’re looking through an old photo album, for example, you could say, “This is a beautiful dress.
 What do you think?” instead of, “Do you remember your wedding day?”
 Asking specifically about the dress keeps the conversation simple and direct.

-Words aren’t the only powerful way to convey meaning and understanding: Your actions go a long way in making a connection.
+Words aren’t the only powerful way to convey meaning and understanding: Your actions go a long way in talking to someone with dementia.
 When dementia is advanced, you may find more success utilizing nonverbal communication.

 Try to use these nonverbal gestures in your conversations with a parent or loved one with dementia:

 It’s important to offer manageable choices with visual cues.
 Asking a questions like, “What would you like to wear?” can be overwhelming — it presents too many options.

 Instead, hold up two shirts and ask, “Would you like the shirt with the yellow flowers or the shirt with the blue stripes?”
 This simplifies the choice and makes it easier tocommunicate with a person who has dementia.

 Don’t underestimate the power of communicating through smells, singing, and other creative methods.
 This Alzheimer’s communication strategymay be especially helpful with someone in the later stages of dementia.
 You might consider:

 It’s best to give your loved one extra time to process what you say.
 If you ask a question, patiently wait for their response and avoid rushing an answer.
 Get comfortable with silence while your loved one is thinking.